London Met graduate Evelina Sarupiciute sees sales success at London markets with new jewellery business Figly

 Since taking part in Makers Market in December 2023, London Met graduate Evelina Sarupiciute has successfully launched Figly, a hypoallergenic jewellery brand offering handmade, eco-friendly pieces crafted from natural pearls and semi-precious stones.

-As Evelina has continued to grow the business, Figly jewellery can be found at some of London's best markets including Spitalfields, Upmarket, Backyard Market, and Greenwich Peninsula.
+As Evelina has continued to grow the business, Figly jewellery has be sold at some of London’s best markets including Spitalfields, Upmarket, Backyard Market, and Greenwich Peninsula.

-The Student Enterprise team, who run Makers Market, support students and graduates to set up businesses, and launch freelance careers recently caught up with Evelina to hear how Figly is going, her design inspirations, her experiences taking part in Makers Market and studying at London Metropolitan University.
+The Student Enterprise team, who support students and graduates to set up businesses, launch freelance careers, and run programmes like Makers Market, recently caught up with Evelina to hear how Figly is going, her design inspirations, her experiences taking part in Makers Market and studying at London Metropolitan University.

 Figly is a hypoallergenic jewellery brand that offers handmade, eco-friendly pieces crafted from natural pearls and semi-precious stones.
 Everything is plastic-free and packaged in sustainable materials such as paper, hemp, or cotton bags.
 What makes Figly unique is the personal care that goes into every design – it’s not just about aesthetics, but also ensuring the jewellery is safe for sensitive skin while being environmentally conscious.